exced/neural-crypto/README.md

 Neural crypto avoids a Diffie-Hellman exchange key protocol from MITM attack.

 ## openSSL
-Required openSSL to encyrpt with AES cipher.
+Require openSSL to encyrpt with AES cipher.

 ## Generate key and IV for AES encryption
 ```bash